cavalen/nginx-workshop-cv/docs/k8s/README.eng.md

 #### Install NGINX Ingress Controller via Helm:

+Note: Helm uses a YAML file (`values.yaml`) for configuration, we will be using a different approach passing all the options as flags instead of editing the values.yaml file.

 We need to create a ConfigMap with the DNS Resolver and some other specific configurations needed for the OIDC integration in environments with more than one Ingress Controller replicas.

 ```